earthly/earthly/docs/cloud/satellites/self-hosted.md

               fieldPath: status.podIP
 ```

-Note that this example uses the Pod’s IP address (via [Downward API](https://kubernetes.io/docs/concepts/workloads/pods/downward-api/)) as the `SATELLITE_HOST` value.
+Note that this example uses the pod’s IP address (via [Downward API](https://kubernetes.io/docs/concepts/workloads/pods/downward-api/)) as the `SATELLITE_HOST` value.
 The Earthly CLI must be able to reach the IP on its network.

 If the Earthly CLI should connect via a different address, such as DNS, then this value should be provided as the `SATELLITE_HOST` instead.